addy-dclxvi/void-bspwm-dotfiles/README.md

 ## Package List
 I can't remember one by one what packages need to be installed to make everything works.
 But I have generated a [pkglist.txt](https://github.com/addy-dclxvi/void-bspwm-dotfiles/blob/master/pkglist.txt) file.
 It contains a list of my installed packages, maybe it will help You to decide what packages need to be installed.
-It is pretty barebones & not so bloated, only containing 469 packages. <br />
+It is pretty barebones & not so bloated, only containing 469 packages.
+And I never install software using oldskool `make install` method, so my package list is sane & clean.
+Don't forget that some packages need the *non-free* repo to be enabled.<br />

 ## Non-Home Files